Levar Stoney: Elections and transition

 Stoney won the election over Jack Berry, 36% to 34%, with Joe Morrissey in third place.
 Shortly after the election, Mayor-elect Stoney named Tiffany Jana and Bill Leighty as co-chairs of his transition team, with University of Richmond professor Thad Williamson named as director.

 Stoney was sworn into office on December 31, 2016.
 At 35 years of age, he became Richmond's youngest elected mayor.
-In March 2019 Mayor Stoney proposed a nine-cent per $100 assessed value real estate tax hike.
-He also proposed adding a 50-cent tax on packages of cigarettes.